ptorru/octoml-cli-tutorials/tutorials/README.md

 ## Kubernetes Deployment

-Now that we have a production-grade container ready for deployment, let's deploy the container to a Kubernetes cluster.
-Below we have docs for deploying to a Kubernetes cluster using Google GKE, Amazon EKS, and Azure AKS.
+Now that we have a production-grade container ready for deployment, let's deploy the container to a Kubernetes cluster using Google GKE, Amazon EKS, and Azure AKS.

-Navigate one level back up to the tutorials repo.
+Navigate one level back up to the tutorials repo:

 ```shell
 $ cd ..